Did you know that the National Association of Women in Construction is recognized all over the world? It’s true!

 Here at NAWIC, we are thrilled to be partnering with so many construction women and inspirational leaders all over the world.
 And our footprint keeps growing!
 These international extensions of the NAWIC family are just a few of the affiliates we work with.
 As we keep growing and making an impact for construction women throughout the U.S. and the world, we will continue to share the work of our international affiliates.

-The National Association of Women in Construction has over 115 chapters across the United States.
-With membership open to all women in the industry, NAWIC is able to connect members with female leaders in construction, educational materials, and training resources to help them gain confidence in their abilities and develop more leadership skills.
-Anyone interested in joining NAWIC can apply for membership by using either the online form or downloadable application to fill out and mail in - both of which are available on the NAWIC website.
-There are also several membership options available for flexible pricing and membership terms.
-To learn more about our work to unite women in the industry and inspire future female leaders in construction through membership with NAWIC, contact us through our social media pages, our website, or use our “find a NAWIC chapter near you” tool.
+The National Association of Women in Construction now has over 117 local chapters across the United States, which makes it very easy for female builders to connect with our network of professionals.
+Membership is open to all construction women and NAWIC is able to provide members with amazing resources to help them gain confidence in their abilities and develop more leadership skills.
+Any female builders interested in becoming a NAWIC member can apply for membership by using either the online form or downloadable application to fill out and mail in – both of which are available on the NAWIC website.
+There are also several membership options available with flexible pricing and membership terms.
+To learn more about the female builders and powerful construction women involved in NAWIC or if you have any questions about membership, through our social media pages, or our website.